Indochina Adventure (Extended version)

 Day 10 - Siem Reap - dawn at Angkor Wat

-Angkor: an unforgettable 2-day tour of this fabulous site with vast jungle-clad temples and mysterious stone carvings.
-We begin with dawn at Angkor Wat, followed by a morning tour of the temple.
-Return to Siem Reap to escape the midday heat for some lunch, siesta or relaxation and an afternoon walking tour of Angkor Tom: Leper King Terrace, Royal Enclosure, Phimeanakas, Elephant Terrace, Baphuon and last but not least, (we’ll wait until the crowds have gone), the dramatic Bayon Temple with its famous faces.
+Angkor: an unforgettable 2-day tour of this fabulous site with its vast jungle-clad temples and mysterious stone carvings.
+We begin with sunrise and a morning tour of Angkor Wat.
+Return to Siem Reap to escape the midday heat an afternoon walking tour of Angkor Tom: Leper King & Elephant Terraces, Royal Enclosure, Phimeanakas, Baphuon and last but not least, (we’ll wait until the crowds have gone), the dramatic Bayon Temple with its famous faces.

 Day 11 - Siem Reap - jungle temples

-Morning hike up Bakheng Hill to visit the spectacular Phnom Bakheng Temple before moving on to the vast ruin of Preah Khan.
+Morning visit to the spectacular Phnom Bakheng Temple before moving on to the vast ruin of Preah Khan.
 Dense jungle, enormous roots and screeching parakeets make this atmospheric temple one of everyone’s favourites.
-After a break in Siem Reap Town, the afternoon continues with a short forest hike to Ta Keo via the remote and rarely visited Ta Nei Temple.
-Ta Prom – the famous ‘Tomb Raider’ Temple – concludes our day’s visit.
+After a break in Siem Reap, the afternoon continues with a short forest hike to Ta Keo via the remote and rarely visited Ta Nei.
+Ta Prom – the famous ‘Tomb Raider’ temple – continues our jungle theme and concludes our day’s visit.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,